egrosdou01/blog.grosdouli.dev/blog/2025-10-08-capi-azure-cilium-sveltos/azure-k8s-managed-clusters-with-capi-pt1.md

 - **capi-kubeadm-control-plane-system**: It holds the CAPI control plane provider that manages the Kubernetes control plane components
 - **capi-system**: It is the core namespace for the CAPI deployment on the management cluster
 - **capz-system**: It contains the CAPI provider for Azure details.
 CAPZ is an infrastructure provider for CAPI that allows the management and provisioning of Kubernetes clusters on Azure
-- **cert-manager**: CAPI installs the namespace and related resources during initialisation.
+- **cert-manager**: CAPI deploys the namespace and related resources during initialisation.
 It automates the issuance, management, and renewal of TLS certificates

 :::note
 Ensure all the resources in the mentioned namespaces are in a "Ready" state.
 If not, the CAPI deployment will be unsuccessful.